RenSormani/wordle-clone/README.md

 From selectLetter functions, to GameOver functions and correctWord functions, the game works as you would expect.

-As explained earlier I used Fetch to collect the wordBank and convert it into a Set, which we then represented in a state so we had access to it everywhere in the project, especially when we press Enter.
-That was important because, we needed to confirm upon Enter press, whether or not that word was in the word bank.
+As explained earlier I used Fetch to collect the 2500-word wordBank and convert it into a Set, which we then represented in a state so we had access to it everywhere in the project.

 # Ren-dle
 ![Rendle](https://user-images.githubusercontent.com/93707792/194070320-d89709d4-ca33-486e-86f2-663f4b685e53.jpg)